DeepFeature: LLM-Empowered Context-aware Feature Generation for Wearable Biosignals: Design

 \subsubsection{Extraction Function Verification}

-After using the filters to process the feature extraction functions, \workname~executes the passed functions on each raw biosignal data sample, generating the corresponding features.
+After using the filters to process the feature extraction functions, \workname~executes the functions that pass filtering on each raw biosignal data sample, generating the corresponding feature values.
 Specifically, for each data sample, \workname sequentially executes all feature extraction functions.
 During each function execution, \workname assigns each biosignal modality to the parameter with the corresponding modality name.
 After that, \workname verifies the outputs of each function across all samples.
 If any function produces an output with inconsistent dimensions (e.g., varying lengths, zero-length vectors) from any previous one, that function is entirely discarded and all of its previous outputs are excluded.
 Finally, the remaining valid function outputs are concatenated into a unified feature vector.
-These vectors are then stacked and concatenated along the feature dimension to form updated tabular feature data.
+These vectors are then stacked together and concatenated with the previous tabular feature data along the feature dimension to form updated tabular feature data.

+This verification ensures consistent feature dimensions across all samples, enabling subsequent operator-based feature generation (source 3) and feature selection on the tabular feature values.